 What Counts for the Major:

 - Core Courses: There is no exception to the rule that in order to declare the HSOC major, a student must have taken or be currently enrolled in HSOC 10 or HSOC 145, and there are no substitutes for courses fulfilling thequantitative and core discipline requirements.

 - Department Courses are courses on the list of "Department Courses" and listed as HSOC or STSC.
 No other courses can fulfill this 3 c.u. requirement and courses cannot be petitioned.
 Courses that do not count for this requirement: (1) Courses listed as HSOC or STSC that are not on the list (2) Courses from study abroad (3) Courses from other departments

-- Concentration courses: There is a list of pre-approved courses for each concentration; these count automatically, all others must be petitioned (for the concentration only, not for core requirements) Please read the list of concentration courses carefully.
+- Concentration courses: There is a list of pre-approved courses for each concentration; these are NOT required courses, but these do count automatically if taken.
+Any other courses must be petitioned for the concentration (only, not for core requirements) Please read the list of concentration courses carefully.

 - Seniors may not petition courses after the add period ends during their last semester of senior year.

 - Non-College courses: Students may have up to three non-College courses in their concentrations.